Mona Kuhn: Art career

+In 2022, Kuhn debuted her series Kings Road as a multimedia and sound installation at the Art, Design & Architecture Museum at UC Santa Barbara.
+Inspired by a love letter written by renowned midcentury architect Rudolph Schindler to an anonymous woman, the exhibition centered around Kuhn’s visual interpretation of the woman, photographed at the Schindler House on Kings Road in West Hollywood.
+Kuhn collaborated with composer Boris Salchow, who created an original score for the exhibition.
+In 2023, Kunsthaus-Göttingen in Germany featured a large-scale exhibition curated by Gerhard Steidl, spanning three floors and comprising multimedia pieces, solarized prints, artifacts from Schindler’s archive, and Kuhn’s own publications.
+In 2024, Kuhn presented Between Modernism and Surrealism at Edwynn Houk Gallery in New York City, where solarized photographs from Kings Road were on view alongside artworks by Man Ray, László Moholy-Nagy, Dora Maar, Erwin Blumenfeld, and Bill Brandt.
+In a review of the exhibition, writer Loring Knoblauch remarks, “What’s intriguing about these pairings is that Kuhn’s use of solarization is hardly ever truly surreal or deliberately jolting; instead she uses the technique to create a kind of lyrical mystery that fits the underlying narrative of the unknown woman in Schindler’s life.
+Kuhn envisages this figure as seductively ethereal, passing through Schindler’s house like a spirit and haunting his daydreams like an impressionistic hallucination.
+In this way, she’s redirected solarization in her own direction, infusing it with a fresh blast of energy and life.”

 Other professional activities

 In addition to fine art photography, Kuhn has an extensive career with fashion and editorial work.
 She shot Bottega Veneta's resort 2012 campaign and has collaborated with Chanel and Dior.
 She has photographed for numerous publications, including Numéro, Le Monde, Harper's Bazaar, and W (magazine).
-Her portrait subjects include Tom Hiddleston, Sarah Paulson and Liev Schrieber.
+Her portrait subjects include Tom Hiddleston, Sarah Paulson and Liev Schreiber.

 Kuhn has been invited to curate exhibitions, most recently curating a show for The Billboard Creative, which placed works by emerging and established artists on billboards across Los Angeles.
 She curated Under My Skin at Flowers Gallery in New York City in 2013 and juried (Un)Clothed at The Center for Fine Art Photography, also in 2013.

 Kuhn teaches at UCLA and ArtCenter College of Design and has been an independent scholar at the Getty Research Institute in Los Angeles since 1998.